saastechacademy/foundation/udm/beginner/udm-analysis-and-design.md

 **Assignment:**

-1. **Review the Data Model:** Start by studying the current Universal Data Model used at HotWax Systems.
+1. **Review the Data Model:** Start by studying the Universal Data Model.
 Pay close attention to how the data is structured and organized.

 2. **Focus on Type Entities:** Specifically analyze the “type” entities within the data model.
 These entities often categorize other data and play a crucial role in the model's flexibility and scalability.